 It can take a bit of practice to get the hang of social media if you’re new to the game, but the results are worth it.
 Your customers and leads aren’t going anywhere, they’ll still be on Facebook and Twitter next year, so you might as well join them and introduce yourself.

-You’ll find thousands of sortable aged leads, ready to boost your sales, whether your business is auto, life, health, Medicare supplement or homeowners insurance, annuities, auto warranty coverage, mortgage refinance, or solar installation.
+You’ll find thousands of sortable aged leads, ready to boost your sales, whether your business is auto, life, health, health supplement or homeowners insurance, annuities, auto warranty coverage, mortgage refinance, or solar installation.